 *First email: 8 October 2019 at 12:12 PM

 “If we take the Planck base units, and multiply them by 2, over and over again, how many steps would it take to get to the current moment in time (assuming Planck Time is the first moment in time)?”
-Answer: https://81018.com/chart/

-What a question!
 Might it help to know that the universe is just about 436,117,076,640,000,000± seconds old?
-(Not really) It is a rather peculiar notion that the age of the universe, of course, can be computed in seconds.
-Might it help to know that the first second falls between Notations 143 and 144? https://81018.com/formulas/
+It is a rather peculiar notion that the age of the universe can be computed in seconds.
+Might it help to know that the first second falls between Notations 143 and 144? https://81018.com/formulas/ https://81018.com/chart/#Second

 We started our explorations back in 2011.
-The chart emerged in 2016.
+That horizontally-scrolled chart emerged in 2016.
 Nobody has debunked that little chart, even after repeated requests of some of our finest scholars! https://81018.com/alphabetical/

 I hope you are intrigued enough to take a look.
-Why does the logic and math look straightforward but it is all summarily ignored?
+Why does the logic and math look so straightforward but it is all summarily ignored?